pmarshwx/tomrmarsh.com/content/posts/2013/celebrate-the-season.markdown

 I will be the first to admit I had to look up how to spell the name of the King when making the labels for the CD.
 (Spell Check!).
 I decided to alter the movement and liven up the song while keeping the song as close to traditional as possible.
-Listen to the original interlude composition between each verse which I use to keep the song lively and moving without losing the integrity of the tradition song.
+Listen to the original interlude composition between each verse which I use to keep the song lively and moving without losing the integrity of the traditional song.
 I hope you enjoy this lively version of an old classic hymn.